Home · Property management · Renting out a new build

 A practical tip

 Make one folder, digital or physical, with everything in it.
 Certificates, warranties, registration confirmations, manuals, serial numbers.
-When something fails three years in and your tenant calls at 9pm, you don't want to be hunting through old emails for the paperwork.
+When something fails three years in and your tenant calls at 9pm, you do not want to be hunting through old emails for the paperwork.

 04